Mr-Z-2697/video_encoder_test_tools/README.md

 ### Tools for testing the quality of different argument of encoder and their values

 Mainly for myself use.

-Only vapoursynth scripts with absolute path in source filter are supported currently, and i may not add non-vapoursynth support in future.
+Supports vapoursynth as source only.
+Use absolute path in source filter, or path relative to working folder, which not created yet you have to imagine.

 ### Ready to use results